A complete rug size guide

 What kind of rug works outside?

-An outdoor rug can add a more personal and cozier feel even on a balcony and terrace.
+An outdoor rug can add a more personal and cozier feel, even on a balcony and terrace.
 Especially if you have a hard and cold floor of stone or concrete.
-Just remember to choose an area rug that is made for outdoor use so that it can withstand rain, snow, and sun.
-Since outdoor rugs are extra hardwearing, they are also well-suited for certain indoor spaces – like under the dining area where the risks of wear and spills place extra demands on the rug.
+Just remember to choose a rug designed for outdoor use so it can withstand sun, rain, and snow.

 Outdoor rug size guide